GXBankFree RM225

 CoversBuilding structureHome contentsBuilding + contents

-Fire damage✓ (contents only)
+Fire damageโœ“โœ“ (contents only)โœ“

 Best forProperty ownersRenters / tenantsMaximum protection